vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

       ``[NODE_NAME]:CORES[,[NODE_NAME]:CORES]...``
-   -  ``reserve_core`` to specify if the manager service should run on a separate, reserved core (by default ``False``, which means that the manager's core will be shared with executed tasks).
+   -  ``reserve_core`` to specify if the manager service should run on a separate, reserved core (by default ``False``, which means that the manager's core will be shared with executed tasks)
+    - ``log_level`` to set logging level for QCG-PilotJob Manager service and client parts.

 -  The second and more advanced option is to use ``set_manager()`` method.
 This methods takes a single parameter, which is an instance of externally created QCG-PilotJob Manager instance.
+Don't try to use this method unless you have very specific needs.

    For the reference go to: `QCG-PilotJob documentation <https://github.com/vecma-project/QCG-PilotJob>`__.